blastoderm/hello-world/README.md

 # hello-world
 learning repository
-i want to become a master of scriptingto
+i want to become a master of scripting